Leasing Versus Purchasing an Electric Car

 - Vehicle Selection and Lease Terms – decide which vehicle(s) you are interested in and determine what mileage allowance you will need.
 The recommended lease term is usually 2-3 years to ensure the vehicle is completely covered by comprehensive manufacturer warranties.
 Check with your insurance company to get a quote on your selected vehicle.

 - Special Offers – visit manufacturer, industry and local dealer websites to see if there are any special lease deals on offer.
 Edmunds.com’s Car Incentives resources are a convenient source for this information, although they may not have every option on offer listed.
 Some automakers may offer additional specials based on where you work.
+To get an idea of what a good EV lease deal looks like the EV-VIN blog compiles a monthly national snapshot of EV lease prices and Green Energy Consumers Alliance Drive Green program includes EV lease deals on their website covering dealers in MA and RI.

 - Reap the Rewards - Regardless of whether your purchase or lease your new electric car, you should save on fuel costs compared to a gasoline vehicle while enjoying great performance and reduced emissions.